Berico-Technologies/CMF/README.md

 ```

 Honestly?
 The only other thing you need to know in order to start producing and consuming events is how to
-configure your IoC container in order to wire up the implementation that comes with CMF.
-But even without
-that knowledge, you could begin writing (and unit testing!) software components written against the interfaces!
+configure your IoC container in order to wire up an implementation.
+But even without that knowledge, you could begin writing (and unit testing!) software components written against the interfaces!

 Common Questions
 ----------------